VineDuck/Quacker/README.md

 The script will work with both Vine-Helper and Hide-Vine-Items script, maybe others.
 If it hides items, it'll probably work.

 ### How to use
 - Use [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY.user.js) to install the script for RFY only, or [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY_AFA.user.js) for AFA as well.
+To include AI, use [this link](https://raw.githubusercontent.com/Jimbo5431/RFY-Userscript/main/RFY_AFA_AI.user.js).
 - In site settings in chrome, or permissions > autoplay in firefox, make sure to allow amazon.co.uk for sound.
 - Open RFY page, hide all items.
 - Refresh page.